 “I feel like I have become a kinder person and am better at making friends because of camp.” – Three year camper

 The bonding and friendships that happen at camp are different from those that occur at school and on sports teams.
 The intensity of living together and experiencing life together, without distractions, creates the ideal setting to form life-long friendships and really get to know people well.
 Read more about camp friendships in Friendship: The Gold of Childhood.
-And read the research that shows how camp helps develop important social skills.
+You can also read the research that shows how camp helps develop important social skills.

 Interested in sending your child to camp this summer?